joseprs/joseprs/README.md

 ### Projects

-**1. FlatsHousesStudyBCN**: Where (1) I gather values and characteristics of real estate flats for sale in Barcelona, (2) conduct an end-to-end analysis and create a regression model, (3) analyze prices per square meter and by neighborhood, and (4) perform an analysis and extract interesting insights by correlating flat values with salaries and calculating mortgages.
+**1. FlatsHousesStudyBCN**: Where (1) I gather values and characteristics of real estate flats for sale in Barcelona (using web scraping techniques), (2) conduct an end-to-end analysis and create a regression model, (3) analyze prices per square meter and by neighborhood, and (4) perform an analysis and extract interesting insights by correlating flat values with salaries and calculating mortgages.

 **2. KaggleHousePricesPrediction**: Typical initial Kaggle competition.
 Really interesting Exploratory Data Analysis and Feature Engineering.